JstnVltt/Portfolio/src/content/blog/deploying-suricata.md

 	# Nmap connection
 	alert tcp any any -> any any (msg:"Nmap SYN Scan"; flags:S; classtype:intrusion-low; threshold, track by_src, count 20, seconds 3; sid:1000002;)

-	# Netcat connection
-	alert tcp any any -> any 12345 (msg:"Possible Netcat listen on port 12345"; classtype:intrusion-low; flags:S,12; sid:1000008;)

 	# SSH
 	## Multiple unsuccessful attempts
 	alert tcp any any -> any 22 (msg: "Potential SSH Brute"; classtype:attempted-recon; flow:to_server; flags:S,12; threshold:type both, track by_src, count 3, seconds 2; sid:1000009; rev:1;)
 	alert tcp any any -> any 22 (msg: "Potential SSH Brute"; classtype:attempted-recon; flow:to_server; flags:S,12; threshold:type both, track by_src, count 3, seconds 5; sid:1000009; rev:1;)
 	alert tcp any any -> any 22 (msg: "Potential SSH Brute"; classtype:attempted-recon; flow:to_server; flags:S,12; threshold:type both, track by_src, count 3, seconds 5; sid:1000009; rev:1;)

-I also added some classifications in **/etc/suricata/classification.config** to personnalize the handling of priority.
+I also added a classification in **/etc/suricata/classification.config** to personnalize the handling of priority.

+	config classification: intrusion-low, Nmap or other attempt to gain information, 2

 # Results

 ## Ping

-The attacker is first pinging the Ubuntu server to see if it's available.
+The attacker is, at first, pinging the Ubuntu server to see if it's available.

 <img src="/Portfolio/ping_attacker.PNG" alt="ping" style="width: 100%; height: 20%; margin-right: 10px;">